epam/edp-install/docs/developer-guide/rest-api.md

 Depending on the selected codebase type and the respective strategy, you should specify a different set of fields in a request.

 !!! note
     The Route, Database and VCS are optional fields.
-In accordance with the necessary deploy set, you have to add the necessary fields into request._
+In accordance with the necessary deploy set, you have to add the necessary fields into request

 ### Request